fmalina/revisions-blocl/blog/trademark.md

 provided via a database first used in 2009

 Class 36 - Agency for renting of residential premises first used in the year 2009
 4. There is now produced and shown to me:

-Exhibit JS1 which is a current screenshot of the homepage of the site that received 24,740,000 pageviews to date from 2,450,000 unique visitors.
-Flatmate Rooms website has currently 255,000 registered members and is steadily growing.
+Exhibit JS1 which is a current screenshot of the homepage of the site that received 24,740,000 page views to date from 2,450,000 unique visitors.
+Blocl website has currently 400,000 registered members and is steadily growing.

 Exhibit JS2 which is a copy of the window sticker used by private landlords and